 Tall Oregon Grape

-Mass as foundation planting or as low screen or garden barrier plant in woodland or in tubs.
-Control height and form by pruning; if any woody stems jut out too far, cut them down to ground (new growth fills in quickly).
+Mass as a foundation planting or as a low screen or garden barrier plant in woodlands or in tubs.
+Control height and form by pruning; if any woody stems jut out too far, cut them down to the ground (new growth fills in quickly).
 Can be sheared as a formal hedge.
 Resistant to oak root fungus.
 Give wind protection in cold-winter areas.
-Can take any exposure but performs best with shade in hottest climates (northern exposurere recommended in desert).
+Can take any exposure but performs best with shade in hottest climates (northern exposure is recommended in the desert).
 Little to regular water.